 Scholars in Service Program

-To be considered for a scholarship, applicants must:
+To qualify for consideration, applicants must:

-- Be of African-American or Hispanic \ Latino\a heritage
+- Be of Black/African-American or Hispanic/Latina/o heritage

 - Have a current financial aid application on file with the Financial Aid Office

 - Have achieved academic success at the college level

 - Commit to working in a medically underserved community after graduation

 THE NEED FOR HEALTH CARE PROFESSIONALS OF COLOR